ibm-cloud-docs/power-iaas/cli-release-notes.md

 **New flags**

 - Added the `--family` flag to the [ibmcloud pi instance sap list](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-list) command.
-You can use this flag to filter SAP profiles by the family type.
+You can use this flag to filter the SAP profiles by the family type.
 - Added the `--prefix` flag to the [ibmcloud pi instance sap list](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-list) command.
-You can use this flag to filter SAP profiles by its prefix.
+You can use this flag to filter the SAP profiles by their prefix.
 - Added the `--user-tags` flag to the [ibmcloud pi placement-group create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-placement-group-create) and [ibmcloud pi shared-processor-pool placement-group create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-shared-processor-pool-placement-group-create) commands.
 You can use this flag to add user tags to the Power Virtual Server resources.
 - Added the `--description` flag to the [ibmcloud pi ssh-key create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-ssh-key-create) command.
 You can use this flag to add or update the description of an SSH key.
 - Added the `--visibility` flag to the [ibmcloud pi ssh-key create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-ssh-key-create) and [ibmcloud pi ssh-key update](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-ssh-key-update) commands.
 You can use this flag to set the visibility of an SSH key at `account` or `workspace` level.